linear-b/gitstream/docs/cm-file.md

 Continuous Merge automation files have a `.cm` extension.
 In a repository,  gitStream loads and parse the `.cm` directory, which can have multiple automation files, each of which is evaluated independently.

 You can edit the `.cm` files and add your own checks and rules.
-Check out the [Automation examples](examples)
+Check out the [Automation examples](/examples).

 ## The .cm directory